enebular/docs/en/GetStarted/index.md

 ---
-lastUpdated: 2018-03-28
+lastUpdated: 2018-06-07
 ---

 # Getting Started

 This tutorial covers the following.

 - Creating a project
-- Creating a flow using Milkcocoa*
+- Discovering and Forking a flow
-- Creating a graph (InfoMotion) that uses the flow's data
+- Discovering and Forking a graph (InfoType)

-*[Milkcocoa](https://mlkcca.com) is a cloud platform that enables simple realtime data exchange between IoT devices, smartphones and PCs.
+- Visualising Flow data in an InfoMotion

 ## Creating a Project